FatStinkyPanda/Project-Firefly/README.md

 Here is a high-level overview of the key phases:

-- **Phase 1: Core Platform & VSCodium Integration**
+- **Phase 1: Core Platform & Universal Gateway**
+  - [ ] Design and build the **Universal AI Model Gateway** with a pluggable provider architecture.
+  - [ ] Implement initial connectors for major APIs (e.g., OpenAI, Anthropic) and a local model runner.
-  - [ ] Foundational backend services (Gateway, Workspace Manager).
+  - [ ] Foundational backend services (Orchestrator, Workspace Manager).
   - [ ] Core web UI with an integrated VSCodium-based editor.
-  - [ ] Initial AI model gateway and containerized workspace provisioning.

 - **Phase 2: Single-Agent Workflow & Tooling**
-  - [ ] Development of the Agent Orchestrator.
+  - [ ] Development of the Agent Orchestrator to manage agent lifecycles.
   - [ ] Implementation of a general-purpose agent capable of file I/O and command execution.
   - [ ] Introduction of the "Verifiable Artifacts" system (e.g., task lists, execution plans).